tusharm/trailya-app/PRIVACY.md

 We automatically collect certain information when you use the App.
 This information does not reveal your specific identity (like your name or contact information) but may include location, device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, information about how and when you use our App and other technical information.
 This information is primarily needed to maintain the security and operation of our App, and for our internal analytics and reporting purposes.

-Like many businesses, we also collect information through cookies and similar technologies.

 The information we collect includes:

-- Location Data.
-We record your location to inform you if you have been to an exposure site in the past.
-This data is stored locally on the device for a temporary period and will never be shared outside the device boundaries.
 - Log and Usage Data.
 Log and usage data is service-related, diagnostic, usage and performance information our servers automatically collect when you access or use our App and which we record in log files.
 Depending on how you interact with us, this log data may include your IP address, device information, browser type and settings and information about your activity in the App (such as the date/time stamps associated with your usage, pages and files viewed, searches and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called 'crash dumps') and hardware settings).
 - Device Data.
 We collect device data such as information about your computer, phone, tablet or other device you use to access the App.
 Depending on the device used, this device data may include information such as your IP address (or proxy server), device and application identification numbers, location, browser type, hardware model Internet service provider and/or mobile carrier, operating system and system configuration information.